Budget 2016 saw new parental leave entitlements being announced.

 Paid parental leave

 From November 2019 it is expected that new parents will be entitle to a new parental leave benefit of two weeks paid leave each during their child’s first year.
-This is not transferable between parents, however.
+This is not transferable between parents, however, and the required legislation has not yet been enacted (August 2019).